UMGC Staff

 Research & Development Lead

 As Research and Development Lead, Ray coordinates the development and implementation of new services and technologies at the UMGC as well as improving the quality and efficiency of existing services.
 Throughout the COVID-19 pandemic, Ray’s work has focused on COVID-19 detection and variant identification, including clinical test development and wastewater monitoring.
-Prior to working at the UMGC, Ray focused on genomic evolution during domestication, and he still maintains a passion for plant biology.
+Prior to working at the UMGC, Ray’s research focused on genomic evolution during domestication, and they still maintain a passion for plant biology.

 Email: watso812@umn.edu